remap/xanadu-kinescope/fb_sender_example/README.md

 ### Obtain

-There is a submodule, so clone or pull accordingly:
+There is a submodule, so clone or pull accordingly (works for Ingrid from within the venv and in the fb_sender_example directory):

 ```bash
 git clone --recursive git@github.com:remap/xanadu-kinescope.git